 Follow these suggestions to become known as a person of your word.

-- Rely on a tool.
+- There’s an app for that.
 A calendar can keep you on track.
 Rely on your email calendar or task manager to receive updates as you get closer to your task.
 Another tool is the calendar on your cell phone: It’s a great way to receive immediate alerts about pending commitments.

-- Be realistic.
+- Be realistic of your time.
 Even if your intentions are good, if you cannot fulfill your commitments, you will lose the trust of those to whom you made a promise.
 It is better to be forthright than to disappoint someone who was counting on you.

-- Act quickly.
+- Record it.
 Your thoughts will only remain in your mind for a certain amount of time.
-As soon as you make a promise or commitment to do something, put it in your calendar.
+As soon as you make a promise or commitment, put it in your calendar.
 Remember to be specific.
 Write down the action to be taken, the time and the location.

-- Manage change proactively.
+- Be proactive.
 Sometimes plans change.
 Immediately contact the person to whom you made the promise and let him or her know about the situation.
 Your communication—even if it’s to change a plan—helps others know that you are a person of your word.

 Need some honest feedback about your professional persona?
 Contact Dardis Communications to polish your skills!